andrewsolis/cs401/docs/unit05/logging.rst

 * Timestamp: when the error occurred, also acts as a good reference point when referring to a specific log message
-* Hostname: what (virtual) machine the error occurred on, as you may have multiple instances of an application running on different machines
+* Hostname: what machine the error occurred on, as you may have multiple instances of an application running on different machines
 * Locale: what script and/or what function did the message originate from, helps to pinpoint where the message is coming from